 - have something to help you filter water

-- stuff that can be worn around your neck
+- some can be worn around your neck

-- and last but not least, something to help you escape should you get tied down or locked away somewhere
+- last but not least, consider something to help you escape should you get tied down, kidnapped or locked away somewhere

 Obviously, having a cellphone, your wallet and your keys just won’t cut it, so let’s see a full list of items you should do your best to have with you at all times.